 Our research focuses on multi-phase turbulent systems, involving waves, drops and bubbles in turbulent environment.
 We develop laboratory and numerical experiments to explore the physics at play and build simple models.
-Our work is motivated by environmental and industrial applications, as diverse as the statistics of ocean surface waves, non-linear wave dynamics and breaking, wave impact on structures, gas transfer by surface breaking waves in the ocean, spray generation and dynamics and cloud formation in the atmosphere.
+Our work is motivated by environmental and industrial applications, as diverse as the statistics of ocean surface waves, non-linear wave dynamics and breaking, wave impact on structures, gas transfer by surface breaking waves in the ocean, offshore wind energy, spray generation and dynamics and cloud formation in the atmosphere.

 Current projects include: